 Paver Design Options

-Given all of these options, it’s imperative to know what you’re looking for when you are ready to start your project.
-Because cost is always a factor, it’s a good idea to measure your space and calculate your paving materials and costs before you launch into the design process.
+With so many choices available, it helps to compare the attributes of each material, so you can begin to narrow down your choices.
+Because cost is always a factor, be sure to measure your space and calculate your paving materials and costs before you launch into the design process.

 Type of Paver